Linuxander/ntfy_aws_deployment_iac/README.md

 # About
-[NTFY](https://ntfy.sh/) is a neat tool that lets you obtain notifications on your laptop or iOS/Android phone when your terminal commands succeed or fail.
-You can deploy and configure this as a docker image on your computer or a cloud server.
+[NTFY](https://ntfy.sh/) is a tool that lets you obtain notifications on your laptop or iOS/Android phone when your terminal commands succeed or fail.

-This repository is to simplify the deployment and configuration of that NTFY server on the AWS platform by Terraform automation.
-The Terraform script in this repo deploys AWS VPC setup and an EC2 instance configured as an NTFY server with the additional steps to allow notifications to reach iOS devices.

-Once the Terraform automation scripts are complete, copy the severs public IP address from the `ntfs_server_instance_public_ip` output.
-Use that IP address to configure the NTFY phone app to listen to notifications.
-When you run commands on your computer terminal and append the code below, you will see them pop up on your phone with your commands complete or fail.
+The setup described in the NTFY website allows you to deploy it as a docker container.
+Doing so requires you to manually set up your laptop's or the cloud's infrastructure to get it working.

+This repository compliments the NTFY server app by simplifying and automating the infrastructure setup on the AWS cloud platform.
+It also allows you to deploy it when needed and destroy it when you don't with minimal effort.

+It does this by creating VPC and EC2 resources on your AWS account and providing you the server's IP address needed to connect your phone to listen to notifications.

 # Process Overview